jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 patterns result in preventing links or nodes from going to sleep (absent other communications), and in such a case, would an alternative pattern be feasible?

-Transport layer protocol behaviour also has an impact.
+Transport layer protocol behavior also has an impact.
 A critical issue is the tradeoff involved in sending traffic.
 As argued in {{NotTradeOff}}, reducing the amount of time the endpoints and the network are active can